qulle/oltb/README.md

 ## Architecture model
-![Architecture model](images/architecture.svg?raw=true "Architecture model") Architecture model showing my intentions of how an application could be built to keep the responsibility of each part separated and not end up with application specific code inside the toolbar.
+![Architecture model](images/architecture.svg?raw=true "Architecture model") Model showing my intentions of how an application could be built to keep the responsibility of each part separated and not end up with application specific code inside the toolbar.

 ## Colors
 The project's Theme colors and the full color palette are described below.